-Skoda Superb 2019: Pricing and specs revealed
+Skoda Superb iV: Pricing and specs revealed for Skoda’s first PHEV

 With a fresh design, updated interior and more technology, pricing and specs of the facelifted Skoda Superb have been revealed.